li6185377/LKDBHelper-SQLite-ORM/README.md

 可以看 `NSObject+LKDBHelper` 里面 的方法<br>
 #v1.1
 * Support `column` name `and` binding between attributes. <br>
-* You can also select those properties into the database. <br>
+* You can also set the properties of the column. <br>
 * When you use `LKSQLUserCalculate` column mapping value.
 To override the following two methods you decide to insert data in the database <br>
 `- (id) userGetValueForModel: (LKDBProperty *) property` <br>
 `- (void) userSetValueForModel: (LKDBProperty *) property value: (id) value` <br>